Self-employed work with a successful London-based PLC for upfront, plus long-term residual income.

 Full training on how to do this is provided by the company, both in online training modules and in small group training sessions.

-Customers who take all the services tend to stay for a long time (10 years is not at all uncommon) because they love the convenience of one monthly statement.
+Customers who take all the services tend to stay for a long time (10 years is not at all uncommon) because they love the convenience of one monthly statement, the on-going permanent discounts on their services, and the company’s very good customer service record.

 To become a partner, visit the sign up page here.